 Not immediately.
 While the purpose of Air Force ROTC is to commission officers for the U.S. Air Force, cadets are not in the military until after graduation.
-Keep in mind that to fulfill all AFROTC requirements, at some point during your college years they will need to sign a commitment stating that they will join the Air Force as an officer after graduating.
+Keep in mind that to fulfill all AFROTC requirements, at some point during their college years they will need to sign a commitment stating that they will join the Air Force as an officer after graduating.

-If a high school student receives a four-year scholarship through our High School Scholarship Program, then the first year of college will be paid for, and they can quit at the end of their freshman year with no obligation.
-If a student is offered a scholarship while already in college, then they are not committed to the Air Force until they accept their scholarship (usually in the fall of their sophomore year).
+If a high school student receives a four-year scholarship through our High School Scholarship Program, the first year of college will be paid for, and they can quit at the end of their freshman year with no obligation.
+If a student is offered a scholarship while already in college, they are not committed to the Air Force until they accept their scholarship (usually in the fall of their sophomore year).
 Cadets that are not on a scholarship are not committed to joining the Air Force until the start of their junior year of college.
-With AFROTC, we provide students with lots of opportunities to see what the Air Force is about before they make any kind of commitment.
+With AFROTC, we provide students with many opportunities to see what the Air Force is about before they make any kind of commitment.

 There is no service commitment for students who take our classes with no intention of becoming an Air Force officer.
 For these types of students, it is only another class.
 If they are interested in becoming an officer, there is no service commitment during the first two years of Air Force ROTC program (the General Military Course) unless they have an AFROTC scholarship.
 If they decide to stay and join the Professional Officer Course the last two years of the program, they’ll have to sign a contract with the Air Force committing to go on active duty after graduation.
 For AFROTC scholarship students, they are obligated once they have activated the scholarship and have entered their sophomore year.